 Between pruning/thinning, spraying, watering, and fertilizing, gardeners put a lot of work into their peach trees.
 Peach trees not leafing out can be a serious problem that may leave you wondering if you’ve done something wrong.
 When a peach tree has no leaves, you can blame the weather.
 No leaf growth on peaches means that the winter wasn’t cold enough for the tree to break dormancy in spring.

 When peach trees go dormant, they produce growth inhibiting hormones that prevent them from growing or producing leaves and flowers.
 This keeps the tree from breaking dormancy before spring arrives.
 Cold weather breaks down the growth inhibiting hormones and allows the tree to break dormancy.

 The amount of exposure to cold weather required to break dormancy varies, and it’s best to choose a variety suited to winter temperatures in your area.
-Most peach trees need between 200 and 1,000 hours of winter temperatures below 45 F. (7 C.).
+Most peach trees need between 200 and 1,000 hours of winter temperatures below 45 degrees F. (7 C.).
 The number of hours required is called “chilling hours,” and your local extension agent can tell you how many chilling hours you can expect in your area.

 Chilling hours don’t have to be consecutive.
-All of the hours below 45 F. (7 C.) count toward the total unless you have a spell of winter temperatures that are unusually high.
-Winter temperatures above 65 F. (18 C.) can set the tree back a little.
+All of the hours below 45 degrees F. (7 C.) count toward the total unless you have a spell of winter temperatures that are unusually high.
+Winter temperatures above 65 degrees F. (18 C.) can set the tree back a little.

 Wet Conditions and Peach Trees Not Leafing Out